NickLamm/SpringboardCapstoneFinal/README.md

 # Springboard Capstone:
-# Bird Species Identification using Nueral Network
+# Bird Species Identification using Neural Network

 This project was completed as my last assignment with Springboard.